What Is a Fixed Indexed Annuity?

 Jason Stolz CLTC, CRPC

-A fixed indexed annuity (FIA) is a retirement-focused insurance contract designed to protect your principal from market losses while allowing your money to grow based on the performance of a market index—such as the S&P 500, Nasdaq-100, or a volatility-controlled index.
-For many retirees and pre-retirees, a fixed indexed annuity strikes a balance between safety and growth, offering an alternative to traditional fixed annuities, market-based investments, or bank products like CDs.
+A fixed indexed annuity (FIA) is a retirement-focused insurance contract designed to protect your principal from market losses while allowing your money to grow based on the performance of a market index — such as the S&P 500, Nasdaq-100, or a volatility-controlled index.
+For many retirees and pre-retirees, a fixed indexed annuity strikes a meaningful balance between safety and growth potential, offering an alternative to traditional fixed annuities, market-based investments, or bank products like CDs.

-If you’re asking what a fixed indexed annuity is, the simplest explanation is this: it gives you upside potential linked to the market without exposing your retirement savings to direct market risk.
-Your money never declines due to index losses, and credited gains are typically locked in at the end of each crediting period.
-That “0% floor” concept is the reason so many conservative investors consider a fixed indexed annuity when they want to reduce volatility in retirement planning.
+The simplest explanation is this: a fixed indexed annuity gives you upside potential linked to market index performance without exposing your retirement savings to direct market losses.
+Your principal never declines due to index performance, and credited gains are typically locked in at the end of each crediting period.
+That zero-loss floor is why so many conservative investors consider a fixed indexed annuity when they want to reduce volatility without abandoning the possibility of earning more than a fixed rate in favorable index years.

 At Diversified Insurance Brokers, we help clients compare fixed indexed annuity designs across 100+ carriers.
-The real value is not just “finding an annuity,” but finding the right combination of crediting strategy, renewal flexibility, surrender schedule, and optional income features that matches your time horizon and liquidity needs.
+The real value is not just “finding an annuity” — it is finding the right combination of crediting strategy, renewal flexibility, surrender schedule, and optional income features that matches your time horizon, liquidity needs, and retirement income goals.

 Ensure you are receiving the absolute top rates